PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

   is missing for all penguins, though some are missing additional information), resulting in 333 datapoints being loaded for analysis."%}

 The Feature Attribution module shows up in the bottom right of the demo within the Explanations tab.
 It computes SHAP values for each feature in a set of inputs and displays these values in a table.
 The controls for this module are:

 1. The **sample size slider,** which defaults to a value of 30.
 SHAP computations are very expensive and it is infeasible to compute them for the entire dataset.
 Through testing, we found that 30 is about the maximum number of samples we can run SHAP on before performance takes a significant hit, and it becomes unusable above 50 examples.
 Clicking the Apply button will automatically check the Show attributions from the Tabular SHAP checkbox, and LIT will start computing the SHAP values.
 2. The **prediction key** selects the model output value for which influence is computed.
 Since the penguin mode only predicts one feature, species, this is set to species and cannot be changed.
 If a model can predict multiple values in different fields, for example predicting species and island or species and sex, then you could change which output field to explain before clicking Apply.
 3. The **heatmap toggle** can be enabled to color code the SHAP values.
 4. The **facets button** and **show attributions for selection checkbox** enable conditionally running the Kernel SHAP interpreter over subsets of the data.
 We will get into the specifics of this with an example later on in this tutorial.

-{% include partials/inset-image image: '/assets/images/tab-feat-attr-image-1.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/tab-feat-attr-image-1.png',
+    caption: 'An overview of the Penguins demo, notice the tabular feature attribution (1) and salience maps (2) modules in the bottom right and center, respectively.'%}

-{% include partials/inset-image image: '/assets/images/tab-feat-attr-image-2.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/tab-feat-attr-image-2.png',
+    caption: 'The tabular feature attribution module has three main elements of
+        interactivity: an expansion panel where you can configure the SHAP parameters (1), a heatmap toggle to activate color the cells in the results table based on the scores (2), and a facets control for exploring subsets of the data (3).'%}

 #### **A Simple Use Case : Feature Attribution for 10 samples**